 Here There Be Monsters, by Christopher Honeyman, Bobbi McAdoo and Nancy Welsh (with dozens of colleagues participating), draws together what we have learned in years of work on creating better integration of scholars' and practitioners' knowledge across the conflict resolution field.
 It became the principal article in The Conflict Resolution Practitioner, a monograph published by the Office of Dispute Resolution, Supreme Court of Georgia to highlight the need for integration of scholarship and practical wisdom in conflict resolution.

-Cracking the Hard-Boiled Student is a nuts-and-bolts description of the experiments that led to creation of exercises that "get across" important social psychology findings relevant to practice, but rarely read by practitioners.
+Cracking the Hard-Boiled Student is a nuts-and-bolts description of experiments at the U.S. Department of Justice that led to creation of exercises that "get across" important social psychology findings — relevant to practice, yet rarely read by practitioners.
 By Jeffrey M. Senger and Christopher Honeyman, and published in the monograph described above, The Conflict Resolution Practitioner.

 The project created the most thorough directory of sophisticated mediators and other neutrals in the field.
 After publishing two editions on paper, the third edition (2001, and maintained for years, but no longer current) was incorporated into the CRInfo database.
 It included a "reverse directory" of highly regarded scholars and researchers willing to hear from practitioner groups, and a cross-index intended to serve, in effect, as the field's first speaker's bureau.